-Prior to March 1 of each year, the members of the Graduate and Professional Student Association shall be called together by their President to elect graduate student members of the Council and an equal number of graduate student alternates.
-The members of the Graduate and Professional Student Association shall establish by a majority vote their own method of nominating candidates for election, as well as other rules for the conduct of the election.
+Prior to April 1 of each year, the members of the Graduate and Professional Student Association shall elect graduate student members of the Council and an equal number of graduate student alternates.
+The members of the Graduate and Professional Student Association shall establish their own method of nominating candidates for election, as well as other rules for the conduct of the election.
 The election must be completed by April 1.

-Replacement of members by alternates shall be made in a manner similar to the replacement procedure for faculty members in Article I, Section A, Number 7.
+Replacement of members by alternates shall be made in a manner similar to the replacement procedure for faculty members in Article I, Section B, Number 8.